wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/message_store_processor_examples/using-message-sampling-processor.md

 1. [Set up WSO2 Integration Studio](../../../../develop/installing-WSO2-Integration-Studio).
 2. [Create an ESB Solution project](../../../../develop/creating-projects/#esb-config-project).
-3. Create the [mediation sequences](../../../../develop/creating-artifacts/creating-reusable-sequences), [message store](../../../../develop/creating-artifacts/creating-a-message-store), and [message processor](../../../../develop/creating-artifacts/creating-a-message-processor) with the configurations given above.
+3. Create the [proxy service](../../../../develop/creating-artifacts/creating-a-proxy-service), [mediation sequences](../../../../develop/creating-artifacts/creating-reusable-sequences), [message store](../../../../develop/creating-artifacts/creating-a-message-store), and [message processor](../../../../develop/creating-artifacts/creating-a-message-processor) with the configurations given above.
 4. [Deploy the artifacts](../../../../develop/deploy-and-run) in your Micro Integrator.

-Configure the Micro Integrator with Apache ActiveMQ and set up the JMS Sender.
+[Configure the ActiveMQ broker](../../../../setup/brokers/configure-with-ActiveMQ) and set up the JMS Sender.

-Set up the back-end service.
+Set up the back-end service:

 1. Download the [stockquote_service.jar](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/stockquote_service.jar).
 2. Open a terminal, navigate to the location of the downloaded service, and run it using the following command: